worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 });
 ```

-Here, we use two of the properties we defined in the player object above, `can_shoot` and `laser_cooldown` to implement a cooldown mechanism.
+Here, we use two of the properties we defined in the player object above, `can_shoot` and `laser_cooldown`, to implement a cooldown mechanism.
 We will only create a bullet if `can_shoot` is true, and we set it to false immediately after each shot.
 Then we use Kaboom's [`wait`](https://kaboomjs.com/#wait) timer to set it to true after `laser_cooldown` number of seconds.
 Because this timer is an [asynchronous callback](https://en.wikipedia.org/wiki/Callback_(computer_programming)), the rest of the game can continue while the laser cooldown period passes.

 Run your repl and test whether the ship's laser fires at the expected intervals.